realmagicgreen/magicgreenastro/src/content/posts/aloe-vera.md

   - pollutants-remove
   - wellness
   - superfood
-coverImage: "../../assets/p/health/aloe-vera/aloe-vera.jpg"
+coverImage: '../../assets/p/health/aloe-vera/aloe-vera.jpg'
-description: "Aloe Vera is known for antiviral and antibacterial properties.
-It can improve the effectiveness of your diet and maximise your weight-loss potential." # max 160 digits cos dunno how to trim it, yet......
+description: 'Aloe Vera is known for antiviral and antibacterial properties.
+It can improve the effectiveness of your diet and maximise your weight-loss potential.' # max 160 digits cos dunno how to trim it, yet......
 ad: false # use 'true' to have post displaying AD
 featured: false # use 'true' to have it displayed in home
 sticky: # 'true' or empty
 show_in_home_slideshow: # 'true' or empty
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
-photography: "Unknown"
+photography: 'Unknown'
 ---

 Aloe Vera is a miracle plant known for several health benefits.
 It has antiviral and antibacterial properties.